memgraph/docs/docs/import-data/data-streams/manage-streams.md

 ## Create a stream in Memgraph

-In order to create a stream with a Cypher query, you first need to [load the transformation module into Memgraph](#create-and-load-a-transformation-module-into-memgraph), then run a `CREATE ..
+To create a stream with a Cypher query, you first need to [load the transformation module into Memgraph](#create-and-load-a-transformation-module-into-memgraph), then run a `CREATE ..
 STREAM` Cypher query to create a stream.

 You need to create one stream for each topic and procedure you have.

-Below are basic Cypher queries for starting streams, and for more options and information about the `CREATE ..
+Below are basic Cypher queries for starting streams.
+For more options and information about the `CREATE ..
 STREAM` query and all the other options regarding streams, such as additional Kafka configuration options, check out the [reference guide](/reference-guide/streams/overview.md).